Magic: The Gathering Changed My Life

 It was funny to me that I didn’t hear anyone talk about the game as Satanic until many years later.
 I learned it in church after all, and Magic: The Gathering derived many of the spell concepts from The Bible.
 As a non-believer long before I ever played the game, viewing the holy book along the same lines as Aesop’s Fables made me see the homage in the art of the game as brilliance.

 Annie showed me the cards one day in the Youth Group room, and I fell in love with the artwork.
-I specifically remember being impressed by the artwork for Pestilence and Earthbind.
+I was especially impressed by the artwork for Pestilence and Earthbind.

 She taught me the basics of the game entirely wrong, but I loved it.
 Back then, all we had to argue about the rules were the little credit card sized booklets that came with the starter boxes.
 Now that the internet is around, the rules and errata for the game fill huge downloadable documents.

 Soon all my allowance money shifted from comic books and candy to Magic: The Gathering.
 I found a local shop that sold it, and they gave me some bulk commons to start with (they know how to hook us, heh).
-A pack was $3.00 at the time, and comic books were usually $1.25 so I had to save up for two weeks for each pack with my $1.25 allowance plus 25 cents per trash bag I took out to the curb.
+Packs were $3.00 at the time, and comic books were usually $1.25 so I had to save up for two weeks for each pack with my $1.25 allowance plus 25 cents per trash bag I took out to the curb.

 I began teaching some of my friends at middle school how to play (incorrectly, of course).
 I cringe a bit today thinking about how we would sit on the gum-pocked concrete steps at school and play with Unlimited and Revised Edition cards with no sleeves.
 Some of those would be worth hundreds of dollars today, but now they’re just fond memories.
 Bullying kids would make a point to step on our cards and tease us about them, but we didn’t care.
 Eventually, the lunch supervisors would let us stay inside and use the cafeteria tables to play during recess just like the chess team.

-I was always told that I was good at writing stories by my English teachers.
+My English teachers told me I was good at writing stories.
 I was also in honors classes for math most of the time.
 No one really seemed to think anything of it when I started using words like “ominous” and “foretold” in my stories.
 My teachers attributed my ability to do long division, multiplication, and complex multi-step addition and subtraction problems in my head quickly to some natural talent that was blooming forth.
 Nope.
 All Magic.

 The Next Level

-Then we moved to North Plainfield, and I started High School in a completely new district with all new friends and teachers.
+We moved to North Plainfield and I started High School in a completely new school district.
+All new friends and teachers.
 I was on the freshmen football team, so my first friends were jocks (because we started practice in August).
 I still managed to find some interested geeks in that group willing to learn how to play.
 Those geeks became my best friends in high school.

-My allowance went up over the years to the point where I could buy a pack of cards per week and still have some left over to see a matinée discount movie or buy an Icee and snacks.
+My allowance reached the point where I could buy a pack per week.
+Sometimes I had enough left over to see a discounted movie or buy snacks.
 My friends usually had bigger allowances though, so their collections grew faster than mine.

-There was a tiny comic book store in our neighborhood that sold packs of the cards, but it wasn’t really their main business.
-As more of us started going there after school and buying cards from them, they started setting up tables for us to play on too.
-After a few months they started hosting tournaments once a week, and my friends met some of the older local Magic: The Gathering players.
+A tiny comic book store in our neighborhood sold packs of the cards, but it wasn’t really their main business.
+When more of us started going there after school, they started setting up tables for us to play on too.
+After a few months they started hosting tournaments once a week.
+My friends met some of the older local Magic: The Gathering players.

 They were mostly really nice guys.
-They didn’t take advantage of us in trades or games.
+No one took advantage of us in trades or games.
 They helped us learn the finer points of the rules.
 They also almost always won.
 And we were a competitive bunch of teenagers.
 We needed to find ways to make more money so we could afford the higher powered cards out there.

 So I took an informal part-time job at that store.
-I helped the owner organize the cards and comics, I worked the register, and helped him put all the comics in their bags and boards.
+I helped organize the cards and comics, worked the register, and helped put comics in their bags and boards.
 Eventually, he would start taking me to conventions and gave me a budget for cards to buy for resale.
-I’d speculate on cards that our local group of players would be really interested in, and learned about profit margins and opportunity cost.
+I’d speculate on cards that local players would be interested in, and learned about profit margins and opportunity cost.
 I also ran the tournaments for him.
 All under the table for $4 an hour in store credit.

-When new card games came out, he even gave me free product for them so I could learn them and do the same.
+When new card games came out, he gave me product so I could learn them and do the same.
 I learned the Marvel Overpower, Star Wars, and Pokemon card games.
 I got so many kids into Pokemon when their moms and dads would show up to buy comic books.

-Before long I was starting to beat the 20 and 30-year-old guys at our tournaments, and my friends all found their own part-time jobs to do the same.
-We took a lot of pride in it — especially since one of the few douchebag older guys playing with us by then was my friend’s sister’s boyfriend.
+Before long I was starting to beat the 20 and 30-year-old guys at our tournaments.
+My friends found their own part-time jobs to do the same.
+We took a lot of pride in it — especially since one of the older guys playing was my friend’s sister’s douchebag boyfriend.
 Beating him was always especially sweet.

-As the competition got stiffer in our local shop, I started reading theory articles in magazines and websites about the game.
+As the competition got stiffer in our local shop, I started reading theory articles about the game.
 I read The Art of War before my school assigned it.
 Without thinking about it, I was pulling high level logical concepts from this game every day.

 At one point, I was even playing with kids that would later turn into well-known professional Magic: The Gathering pros.